 The comprehensive examination is an assessment that covers a broad base of material from the graduate student's program of study; it is a final assessment to evaluate the student's knowledge and capacities to earn a given graduate degree program.
-Currently, in the Department of Technology Systems, only the Master of Science in Network Technology and the Master of Science on Technology Management programs offer a comprehensive examination option.
+Currently, in the Department of Technology Systems, only the Master of Science on Technology Management programs offer a comprehensive examination option.
 The exact content of the comprehensive exam varies by program, and concentration or focus area; however, all comprehensive exams follow a similar written format.